Overview of Aviation in Nepal

 Nepal Airlines aims to improve its competitiveness by adding aircraft to its fleet and increasing international destinations.
 The government plans to have one airport in every province and increase bilateral air service agreements to 42, allowing Nepal Airlines to play a role in promoting the national economy through aviation diplomacy.

-Airlines Company In Nepal
+Airlines Company in Nepal

-List of Airlines in Nepal:
+List of airlines in Nepal:

 Fixed-wing aircraft: